telerik/winforms-docs/wordsprocessing/concepts/style-properties.md

 ### Style properties in document elements

 Document elements expose sets of style properties through the __Properties__ property.
-For convenience style properties can
-              be also used through CLR shorthand properties exposed directly from the document elements.
-Shorthand property getter gets the
-              *actual value* of the property, while property setter sets the *local* value of the property.
+For convenience style properties can be also used through CLR shorthand properties exposed directly from the document elements.
+Shorthand property getter gets the *actual value* of the property, while property setter sets the *local* value of the property.

 Here is example for equivalent getting of a value with CLR property and style property:
-            #_C#_

 {{source=..\SamplesCS\WordsProcessing\Concepts\WordsProcessingStyleProperties.cs region=radwordsprocessing-concepts-style-properties_0}}
 {{source=..\SamplesVB\WordsProcessing\Concepts\WordsProcessingStyleProperties.vb region=radwordsprocessing-concepts-style-properties_0}}